mikboy018/NightAtTheMuseum/README.md

 	A) Game room - Elite Dangerous
 	B) Game room - Rick and Morty

+29 JUN 17 - I decided to work on adding the blue key.
+I wanted it to change height similar to project 3, but also rotate quickly.
+After some playing around, I realized a simple transform.rotate and transform.position line was all I needed.
+Ended up with a pretty nice animation.
+I've also fixed the autoplay and pointer control functions for the movie screen prefab.
+Now, I just need to have it check to see if the artifact is collected before the player can play.

 27 JUN 17 -  I need to be better about updating this file.
 I've managed to work out Ground Raycasting via the Udacity-supplied content from Project 4 studies.
 Next, I plan to gather assets for the other rooms.
 At this time, I still need to record game video